Deftones: An oral history of White Pony

 Naturally, as with Adrenaline and Around The Fur, bands tried to imitate it, but this new blueprint was too complex to mimic (insert your own Shite Pony examples here).
 Bands could approximate the energy of Deftones’ music, but not the nuances, the musical intelligence and the lyrical abstraction.
 The Sacramento band had reached a summit even their most accomplished of peers could not.

-Here, to mark the 20th anniversary of this classic album, what follows are collated observations and reflections given to Kerrang! over the years by Chino Moreno and Abe Cunningham on the classic album that left indelible hoofprints on modern rock music…
+What follows here are collated observations and reflections given to Kerrang! over the years by Chino Moreno and Abe Cunningham on the classic album that left indelible hoofprints on modern rock music…

 It All Started With The Artwork

 Chino Moreno (vocals/guitar): “White Pony was definitely the only record up to that point where the art came before the music.
 I said I wanted to call it White Pony – there’s an old ’80s song [by Danish duo Laid Back] that has this line in it: ‘If you want to ride, ride the white pony.’
 It’s a total drug reference.
 I looked on clipart for a free art outline of a pony and said I wanted that to be our thing.
 We were going to call the record White Pony before any song was written.
 That was the only time we ever did it, and it’s crazy how iconic it is now.”

 They Knew They Had To Change Things Up